 The Company has an unfunded defined benefit gratuity plan.
 The gratuity plan is governed by the Payment of Gratuity Act, 1972.
 Under the Act, employee who has completed five years of service is entitled to specific benefit.
 The level of benefits provided depends on the member's tenure of service and salary at retirement age.
-Every employee who has completed five years or more of service gets a gratuity on departure at 15 days' salary (last drawn salary) for each completed year of service as per the provision of the Payment of Gratuity Act, 1972 with total ceiling on gratuity of INR 2 Million w.e.f from 20 Feb 2020 (2020: INR 2 million).
+Every employee who has completed five years or more of service gets a gratuity on departure at 15 days' salary (last drawn salary) for each completed year of service as per the provision of the Payment of Gratuity Act, 1972 with total ceiling on gratuity of INR 2 Mn.
+With effect from 20 Feb 2020 (2021: INR 2 Mn.).